Comparisons of MHD Propeller Model with Observations of Cataclysmic Variable AE Aqr: Comparisons of model with observations of AE Aqr

 To derive the magnetic field of AE Aqr, we equate the spin-down rates $\langle\dot P_{\rm sd}\rangle$ obtained in the simulations (see Eq. \ref{eq:Pdot_sd_dimensional}) with the observed spin-down rate.
 We obtain the magnetic field in the following form:

-Tab. \ref{tab:magnetic-fields} shows the values of the magnetic field, $B_{\rm Psd}$, which are $B_s\sim (2.8, 3.3, 4.2)\times 10^5$ G, for $\tilde\mu30$, $\tilde\mu60$, $\tilde\mu100$, respectively.
-One can see that the strength of the magnetic field slightly increases with $\tilde\mu$.
+Tab. \ref{tab:magnetic-fields} shows the values of the magnetic field, $B_{\rm Psd}$, which are $B_s\approx 2.8\times 10^5$ and $B_s\approx 3.3\times 10^5$ G, for models $\tilde\mu30$, and $\tilde\mu60$, respectively.
+One can see that the strength of the magnetic field increases slightly with $\tilde\mu$.
 It does depend on the moment of inertia coefficient, $k_{0.2}$, which can vary by a factor of $\sim$ 2 (depending on the model of the white dwarf).
-Overall, these values are in the range of the magnetic field values typical for IPs.
+Overall, these values are in the range of the magnetic field values estimated for IPs.
+Note that \citep{ChoiYi2000} estimated a magnetic field of the white dwarf of $3\times10^5$ G on basis of the quiescent X-ray and UV emission.
+This value is very close to values obtained in our models.
+Note that this field is much lower than the field $5\times 10^7$ G used in other type of models (e.g., \citealt{IkhsanovEtAl2004}, and references therein).